 Adding, Dropping, and Withdrawing From a Course

-Students may drop a class via Access.SMU any time before the add/drop deadline with no penalty.
+Students may drop a class via my.SMU any time before the add/drop deadline with no penalty.
 Students wishing to drop a class after the deadline must fill out a withdrawal form and have the instructor approve it.
 Upon receipt of the withdrawal form the Registrar's Office will drop the course from the student's schedule resulting in a grade of "W" on the transcript.
 Please refer to the Academic Calendar for add/drop deadlines.

 Dropping a Course: Grading.
 A student may withdraw from a course at any time with the permission of the instructor, who shall use personal discretion to determine the grade received for the course.
 Students enrolled in required first-year courses must also obtain the permission of the Assistant Dean for Student Affairs to withdraw from a course.
 If the student withdraws from a course before noon on the last day of classes, the student will ordinarily receive no grade for the course.
 If a student withdraws from a course after noon on the last day of classes, the student will ordinarily receive a failing grade for the course.